-“On his last day of radiation,” Child Life Specialist Katie Markowski said, “his parents and I pranked the radiation staff by hiding a whoopie cushion under his bed.
-Just before they moved him to the radiation table, Carson popped the whoopie cushion, giving everyone a great laugh while celebrating his last radiation treatment.”
+“On his last day of radiation, his parents and I pranked the radiation staff by hiding a whoopie cushion under his bed.
+Just before they moved him to the radiation table, Carson popped the whoopie cushion, giving everyone a great laugh while celebrating his last radiation treatment," child life specialist Katie Markowski said.

 Good news is better when the doctor sings

-Every MRI scan brings anxious moments, but when the results are good, Carson and his family love nothing better than hearing it from his oncologist, Dr. Puccetti, who can’t help bursting into song when she has good results to share.
+Every MRI scan brings anxious moments, but when the results are good, Carson and his family loved nothing better than hearing it from Dr. Puccetti, who couldn't help bursting into song when she had good results to share.

 The situation goes like this: